HTTP-APIs/http-apis.github.io/pages/GSoC-22.md

 - Semantic Web
 - Web APIs, REST paradigm
 - Software Engineering
-- Google Cloud
+- Google Cloud, Docker
-- Basics understanding of, and interest in, financial business processes (lending, financial markets, etc.): domain-specific support about banking will be provided by dedicated mentor (see Appendix below for further material)
+- Basics understanding of, and interest in, financial business processes (lending, financial markets, etc): domain-specific support about banking will be provided by dedicated mentor (see Appendix below for further material)

 ----